gch1p/jobd/README.md

 quick = 20
 ```

-This config would allow you to run at most 3 heavy and up to 20 quick jobs
+This config would allow running at most 3 heavy and up to 20 quick jobs
 simultaneously.

-> :thought_balloon: The approach of having different targets (queues) for different kinds
+> :thought_balloon: In the author's opinion, the approach of having different
-> of jobs is better than having a single queue with each job having a "priority".
+> targets (queues) for different kinds of jobs is better than having a single
+> queue with each job having a "priority".
 >
 > Imagine you had a single queue with maximum number of simultaneously running
 > jobs set to, say, 20.
 What would happen if you'd add a new job, even with the
-> highest priority possible, if there's already 20 slow jobs running?
+> highest priority possible, when there's already 20 slow jobs running?
 No matter
 > how high the priority of new job is, it would have to wait.
 >
 > By defining different targets, jobd allows you to create dedicated queues for
-> such jobs, making sure there's always a room for high-priority tasks to run
+> such jobs, making sure there's always a room for high-priority tasks to run as
-> them as early as possible.
+> early as possible.

 ### Creating jobs